 The Fallacy of "Fuel" Treatments

-When chaparral is viewed primarily as "fuel" and not as a valued ecosystem, it is threatened by poor land management practices
+When chaparral is viewed as "fuel" and not as a valued ecosystem, it is threatened by poor land management practices

 "FUEL" TREATMENTS and WEEDS